keithjgrant/omnibear-site/content/getting-started/micropub.md

 ### Wordpress

-To get started with Wordpress, you will need to install the [IndieWeb plugin](https://wordpress.org/plugins/indieweb/).
-This provides a number of IndieWeb features, including [web sign-in](authentication) and micropub support.
+To get started with Wordpress, you will need to install the [micropub plugin](https://wordpress.org/plugins/micropub/).
+This will add a micropub server to your WordPress site.
+For more details, see plugin’s documentation.

-For more details, see documentation of the [micropub plugin](https://wordpress.org/plugins/micropub/) that is included in this package.
+__Note__: You will also need to install the IndieAuth plugin for [authentication](authentication).
+Alternately, you can use the [IndieWeb package](https://wordpress.org/plugins/indieweb/); this is an installer for several IndieWeb plugins, including both micropub and IndieAuth.

 ### Jekyll or Hugo